-The following table describes join operation hints that are related to enabling or disabling specific join algorithms in SQL queries.
+The following table describes hints related to join operations in SQL queries.
+These hints are used to enable or disable specific join algorithms.

 |---|---|